 The Stunning 9 Glens of Antrim

 The Glens of Antrim, are known simply as The Glens here in Northern Ireland.
 The Antrim Glens are located (not surprisingly) in County Antrim, Northern Ireland.
-Touring and visiting the Glens is something that many tourists to N. Ireland miss as they are so busy trying to see the Giant’s Causeway or the Carrick-a-Rede Bridge.
+Touring and visiting the Nine Glens of Antrim is something that many tourists to N. Ireland miss as they are so busy trying to see the Giant’s Causeway or the Carrick-a-Rede Bridge.

-If you are visiting Northern Ireland (or Norn Ireland as is said locally) you really shouldn’t pass up a chance to visit this area.
-The Glens of Antrim are an area of outstanding natural beauty (AONB) and a major tourist attraction along the Causeway Coast.
+If you are visiting Northern Ireland (or Norn Ireland as is said locally) and head to Belfast and sites beyond Belfast you really shouldn’t pass up a chance to visit this area.
+The Glens of Antrim are an area of outstanding natural beauty (AONB) and a major tourist attraction along the Causeway Coastal route.
 Words don’t do the area justice from the views of Donegal in the west to World Heritage sites like the Giant’s Causeway, a road trip through the Antrim Glens is a must when visiting Ireland.